-Similarly, the cues section involves keywords, questions, or the main points about the lecture.
-This segment helps keep the main keywords in mind, which in the turn generates a larger and in-depth analysis of these points.
+Similarly, the cues section involves keywords, questions, or the main points of the lecture.
+This segment helps keep the main keywords in mind, which in turn generates a larger and more in-depth analysis of these points.
 Finally, at the bottom, the summary section is utilized to summarize your entire lecture or other miscellaneous points and information you have noted down on the first page.

 Takeaway: Take Good Lecture Notes

 Knowing how to take good lecture notes is an important part of a student’s life as it has a huge impact on getting good grades and a higher GPA.